azureossd/azureossd.github.io/_posts/2023-04-20-How-to-troubleshoot-Bring-Your-Own-Storage-(BYOS)-Issues-on-App-Service-Linux.md

 If the Blob or File Share is deleted - you can try to recreate these with the same name.
 A recreated Storage Account will need to use a different Access Key than the original.

 - Errors that may be associated with trying to mount a file share or blob _after_ it's deleted may result in `could not resolve address` (or general DNS related) errors.
-Or, potentially `Output: mount error(13): Permission denied`
+Or, potentially `Output: mount error(2): No such file or directory`

 ## Networking and DNS
 If the Storage Account cannot be accessed, then mounting the volume will fail.